Commercial Board Policy

 Fab Academy is an experience where you can focus on developing your ideas and skills in a unique, hands-on way.
 Developing custom boards and building on previously Fabbed boards is part of this valuable process.
 Rather than using commercial boards (arduinos etc) for your assignments and final project, you will create your own personal boards.

-If you still need to use a commercial board these is a non exhaustive list of acceptable uses.
+If you still need to use a commercial board this is a non exhaustive list of acceptable uses.

 Acceptable use of Commercial Boards